-Maria Burton, named by Variety as "talent to watch," has directed six successful feature films, the latest of which are currently available on Netflix and VOD: A Sort of Homecoming, a coming of age story set in the world of high-school debate, starring Laura Marano (Austin & Ally), Katherine McNamara (Shadowhunters), Parker Mack (Chasing Life), Michelle Clunie (Queer as Folk, Teen Wolf) and Kathleen Wilhoite; and For the Love of George, a comedy with stars including Tate Donovan, Rosanna Arquette, Rex Lee, Marina Sirtis and Kristen Johnston, released in early 2018.
+Maria Burton, named by Variety as "talent to watch," has directed six successful feature films, the latest of which are currently available on Netflix, Amazon, and VOD: A Sort of Homecoming, a coming of age story set in the world of high-school debate, starring Laura Marano (Austin & Ally), Katherine McNamara (Shadowhunters), Parker Mack (Chasing Life), Michelle Clunie (Queer as Folk, Teen Wolf) and Kathleen Wilhoite; and For the Love of George, a comedy with stars including Tate Donovan, Rosanna Arquette, Rex Lee, Marina Sirtis and Kristen Johnston, released in early 2018.

 Burton's earlier films are Just Friends (AMC/WE), Temps (Netflix), and Manna From Heaven(MGM/SONY), and Sign My Snarling Movie- a documentary about the popular a cappella singing group, The Bobs.
 Burton recently directed the webseries, Old Guy, starring Peri Gilpin (Frasier) and produced The Happiest Day of His Life (MTV/Logo), Kings, Queens & In-Betweens, and Julia Sweeney's Letting Go of God (Showtime.)